1nst4ll/mango-news/PROGRESS.md

 ### Current Status

 The initial project structure is complete, and the backend scraping logic using the Firecrawl Node.js SDK and AI summary generation using the Groq SDK have been implemented.
 Date range filtering has been added to the frontend and backend.
 Basic styling has been applied to the filter components, and the frontend build process is now successful.
+The article detail view and frontend routing using `react-router-dom` have been implemented.
 Refer to the [README.md](./README.md) for a project overview, technology stack, and structure.

 ### Completed Tasks Checklist